HouseTrip/housetrip.github.com/_posts/2014-06-24-breaking-down-a-rails-2-monolith-using-plugins.md

 ---
 layout: post
-title: Breaking down the monolith
+title: Breaking down a Rails 2 monolith using plugins
 published: true
 author: Jesper Kjeldgaard
 author_role: Software Engineer
 author_url: http://github.com/thejspr
 author_avatar: http://www.gravatar.com/avatar/e96273c9bd8ea77a17ae87dca4c0de4c
 summary: |
   Breaking down a large Rails 2 application can be a daunting task.
-  Rails plugins can be used to take the first step, by gather all business logic and tests in one folder.
+Rails plugins can be used to take the first step, by gathering all business logic and tests in one folder.
 ---

-At HouseTrip, like a many other successful startups, we have a large monolithic Rails 2 application.
-This application contains most of the core features we have, and although we're moving towards SOA, still covers most of the development we do here.

 Going SOA is no easy feat, and as usually when something is complex and daunting, the best course of action is to break down the problem and take it one step at a time.
-With a big application like this, a good first step would be to separate the application into it's apparent domain concepts.
+With a big application, a good first step would be to separate the application into it's apparent domain concepts.

+If you, like many other successful startups, have a large monolithic Rails 2 application and want to break it down into multiple more manageable parts, using plugins might be a way forward.

 I will use an admin area to illustrate my point, but this process can be applied to any area of an application.